oklahomawatch/state-salary-parser/README.md

 * `fab aggregate_payroll_data`: run the aggregations and dump to ready-to-upload files

 ## Running the update script
 Running `$ ./update.sh` calls all of the fabric commands in order.

-You can then choose whether to delete the existing data and upload the new files, as well.
+## Uploading the files
+Still a manual process.

 ## Known issues
 * The state doesn't release unique ID numbers for its employees, so we group pay records by name and hire date, for regular state employees, or by name, agency ID and job code for higher-education workers.
 It's therefore possible that a higher-ed employee who changes jobs (or agencies) mid-year could show up twice in the data.
 It's also possible, though less likely, that multiple state employees with identical first, middle and last names, hired on the same day, could be treated as one person.
 * Employees with names like NULL or NA (there are a handful) are interpreted literally by pandas as null values.
 This problem is solved by setting `keep_default_na=False` when creating the data frames.
 * A handful of payments to "ESTATE O," which are incomplete, are excluded from the analysis.